Comparison of Methods that Combine Multiple Randomized Trials to Estimate Heterogeneous Treatment Effects: Application to Real Dataset

 To learn more about the moderation within the CATE model, we can explore variable importance measures.
-In the causal forest as applied through the grf package \cite{athey_generalized_2019}, variable importance is calculated as a weighted sum of the number of times the variable was used in a split at each level of the forest.
+As previously mentioned, variable importance from the grf package \citep{athey_generalized_2019} is a weighted sum of the number of times the variable was used in a split at each level of the forest.
 Figure \ref{varimp} displays the variable importance measures according to the grf package \citep{athey_generalized_2019} for all covariates, first in separate causal forests for each study (\ref{studyspec_varimp}), and second according to the causal forest with pooling with trial indicator (\ref{cfpool_varimp}).
 From Figure \ref{studyspec_varimp}, there are a few variables that are consistently identified as effect moderators across studies (age, weight, baseline MADRS score, and baseline HAM-A score), and there are several that are not found to be major moderators (the comorbidity and medication indicators).
 However, notably there are some differences according to the separate models, indicating that the treatment effect functions are slightly different within each study.
 Figure \ref{cfpool_varimp} then displays the resulting importance measures from one aggregation model fit to all studies.
 Here, we can see that the same four variables (age, weight, baseline MADRS, and baseline HAM-A) are involved in a high proportion of the splits in the causal forest, and study membership is involved in some splits as well.
 The fact that these study indicators are not more highly involved in the partitioning of the treatment effect is a good sign, though, that there is not a very high level of heterogeneity in CATE estimates across studies.